 Master planning is the responsibility of the NIST Office of Facilities and Property Management.

-NIST Gaithersburg Campus Master Plan and Environmental Assessment, May 2018 (Scheduled for final NCPC review in July)
+NIST Gaithersburg Campus Master Plan and Environmental Assessment, May 2018

 The final Master Plan and EA documents can be downloaded here: